Last updated

 Employees in Romania are entitled to various benefits.
 These include:

-Maternity leave: 126 days (63 days before and 63 days after birth) paid by social security at a rate of 85% of the mother’s normal wages
+Maternity leave: 126 days (63 days before and 63 days after birth), paid by social security at 85% of the mother’s normal wages.

-Sick leave: 5 days paid by the employer, thereafter payments to the employee are refunded by Social Security; sick leave allowance depends on the type of illness and varies between 75% and 100%
+Sick leave: 5 days paid by the employer, with further sick leave paid by social security.
+The sick leave allowance varies between 75% and 100%, depending on the illness type.

-For more information on employee benefits and other employment requirements in Brazil (including severance pay and termination procedures), check out our Global Hiring Guide.
+For more information on employee benefits and other employment requirements in Romania (including severance pay and termination procedures), check out our Global Hiring Guide.

 Expert Talks

-On 1 January 2022, the national minimum wage rose to RON 2,550 per month.
-According to a new government ordinance, the minimum wage rate now applies to all employees regardless of their seniority and qualification - with the exception of the construction sector where the monthly minimum wage remained fixed at RON 3,000.
+As of 1 January 2025, the national minimum wage in Romania is RON 4,0500 per month, which equals RON 24.50 per hour.
+This wage applies to all employees, regardless of their seniority or qualification—with the exception of employees in the construction sector for whom the monthly minimum wage is RON 4,582.

-Overtime is either remunerated at a rate of 175% of the employee’s normal wages (200% for work on public holidays) or by additional paid time off.
-The latter must be granted within the 60 days following the day where the employee was required to work overtime.
-There is no legal requirement to pay employees in Romania an annual bonus in the form of a 13th salary or similar.
+Overtime work is compensated at 175% of the employee’s regular wage, and 200% for work on public holidays.
+Alternatively, overtime can be compensated with additional paid time off, which must be granted within 60 days of the overtime work.
+There is no legal obligation for employers in Romania to provide an annual bonus or 13th salary.

-Another payroll-related requirement employers should be aware of in Romania is the legal obligation to keep track of employee working hours.
-Furthermore, employers are required to keep a registry of their employees where they collect employment and payroll-related documents.
-Those records must be kept for a period of 50 years.
-Payroll-related reports must be filed with the Romanian National Institute of Statistics on a regular basis (i.e. monthly, quarterly and annually).
+Employers are also required to keep accurate records of employee working hours and maintain a registry containing employment and payroll-related documents.
+These records must be retained for a period of 50 years.
+Additionally, employers must file payroll-related reports with the Romanian National Institute of Statistics on a monthly, quarterly, and annual basis.

 Get professional advice and tips on hiring remote talent and scaling businesses globally.
 Join over 50 000 subscribers now.